Tennis expert reveals Australian Open picks, best bets, predictions

-2026 Australian Open picks, best bets, draw, odds: Expert backing Jannik Sinner, Aryna Sabalenka
+2026 Australian Open picks, best bets, odds, draw: Expert backing Jannik Sinner, Aryna Sabalenka

 SportsLine tennis expert Jose Onorato has revealed his Australian Open best bets for the men's and women's draws